arzwa/MultilocusIsland/docs/paper/draft.md

   \label{eq:phi}
   \end{equation}
 where no closed form expression is known for the normalizing constant.
-This is essentially Wright's [@wright1937] distribution, generalized to a haplodiplontic life cycle.
+This is essentially Wright's distribution, generalized to a haplodiplontic life cycle [@wright1937].

 ## Multilocus model {#sec:ml}